sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-1K/examples/lcd.md

 ### Synthesize

-After finishing steps above, go to the "Process" interface, systhesize the edited file, which means running "Systhesize".
+After finishing steps above, go to the "Process" interface, synthesize the edited file, which means running "Synthesize".
 ![](./../../../../zh/tang/Tang-Nano-9K/nano_9k/nano_9k_synthsize.png)

 If the result is the same as shown below